DanielArnett/SampleUnityMjpegViewer/README.md

 1. Open "Mjpg Viewer/Assets/Scenes/Sample Mjpeg Viewer.unity" in Unity3D.

-2. Play the Sample Mjpeg Viewer scene.
+2. Select the plane acting as the video screen and edit the url parameter to display a live MJPEG stream (you can use these to test with https://febon.blogspot.com/2013/02/public-free-ip-address-for-motion-jpeg.html ).
+The url should end in .mjpg

-3. (Optional) Open a web browser and go to http://extcam-16.se.axis.com and click the "Start Train" button to move the model train.
-You can then test the latency and framerate by watching the stream in the Unity3D window.
+3. Play the Sample Mjpeg Viewer scene and wait a few seconds for the MJPEG stream to connect.

 Enjoy!